 Ho Chi Minh City

-If you want to explore Saigon's food scene beyond the street stalls, there are many ritzy but affordable restaurants to sample.
+Ho Chi Minh City is a food lover’s wonderland.
+It’s famous for its flavour-packed street food – pho and flaky banh mi – and its singular coffee culture.
+If you want to explore Saigon's food scene beyond the street stalls, there are many stylish yet affordable restaurants to try.
 Mediterranean, classic French, English high tea, Mexican and various takes on Vietnamese fine-dining – your every food whim will be met in this food-obsessed city.

 When to go

 Ho Chi Minh City has two distinct seasons: wet and dry.
 It's always hot, with average temperatures year-round up around 28°C. It’s said that there’s no bad time to visit but when it rains it pours, and exploring can become difficult.
 The dry season runs from December until April, a period when there’s considerably less humidity, and temperatures may get as low as 18°C, especially in December.

 Many businesses close during Tet, Vietnam’s Lunar New Year from the end of January to mid-February.
 City residents tend to leave town to visit family in the countryside.
 This makes things eerily quiet but it also means visitors have the city pretty much to themselves.Back to top

 Taxis are cheap and plentiful, though you need to beware of dishonest operators.
 Stick with the reliable brands like Mai Linh and Vinasun, and watch out for crafty imitators with very similar names!
 Be sure the driver uses their meter, and carry small change for the fare, as drivers will usually not have change.

 Xe om (motorbike taxis) are everywhere.
 Make sure you agree on a fare before you set off (and ensure your travel insurance covers you for motorcycle travel).